zxl5344/HCR-tutorial/README.md

-This is HCR-tutorial for Lu under the instruction of Katie
+This is HCR-tutorial for Lu under the instruction of Katie Fitzsimons